jorgeazevedo/node-sqlserver-unofficial/README.md

 ## Local test

-Before running the server, `connectionString` in `server.js` must be set to match your SQL Azure login credentials.
+Before running the server, `connectionString` in `server.js` must be set to your SQL Azure login credentials.
 An example would be

     var connectionString = "Driver={SQL Server Native Client 11.0};Server=tcp:?????.database.windows.net,1433;Database=????;Uid=?????@?????;Pwd=?????";